 For 2006 print quality advanced still further, though the dot pattern was still a painful issue with the early version of the Canon iPF printers.
-Now that these printers are maturing, now (2007) is a time to evaluate them in more detail.
-As soon as we receive an iPF 9000 we will commence these evaluations.
+Now that these printers are maturing, now (2008) is a time to compare them in more detail.